 Such as, isn’t it interesting how the businesses that grow fastest focus primarily on building and growing a cultlike following?
 It's almost like financial growth shows up as a byproduct of that primary aim.
 These rare companies obsess over creating products people love, experiences people can’t imagine living without, and moments that make people feel something real.

-So, we decided it's a worthwhile endeavor to gather a small group of trusted leaders into a room to talk about just that: How impactful leaders can shift their perspective to create experiences that Make Guests Feel Something.
+So, we decided it's a worthwhile endeavor to gather a small group of trusted leaders into a room to talk about just that: How impactful brands can shift their perspective to create authentic experiences that Make Guests Feel Something.

 Towering over the Atlanta Braves Stadium, the TK Elevator Elevation Room offers stunning panoramic views, sleek modern design, and an inviting atmosphere, making it the perfect space to connect with industry leaders.